Lusitanian Wars: Historical context

 In the sequence of the Second Punic War, the Roman Republic defeated Carthage and its colonies in the Mediterranean Coast of the Iberian Peninsula.
 This marked the first incursion of the Roman Republic into the peninsula and possibly the first clash between Lusitanians and Romans, as Lusitanian mercenaries fought on the Carthaginian side during the Punic Wars.
 In 194 BC, the Romans launched their first offensives in Lusitanian land.

-By 179 BC, the Romans had mostly succeeded in subduing most tribes in the region and signed a peace treaty with the Lusitanians.
+Rome divided the southeastern coast of Iberia into two provinces, Hispania Citerior and Hispania Ulterior, and two elected praetors were assigned to command the legions.
+As with many other tribes of Iberia, the inhabitants of the Lusitanian castros, or citanias, would have been granted peregrina stipendiaria but remaining an autonomous (Greek: αὐτονόμων) country through treaties (foedus).

 From Punicus to the Peace Treaty of Atilius (155 BC – 152 BC)

 The Lusitanian War began in 155 when Punicus attacked neighboring lands belonging to Roman subjects.
 In this raid, the Lusitanians killed 6,000 Romans, including a quaestor named Terentius Varro.
 After this first victory, the Lusitanians formed an alliance with the Vettones.
 Together, the Lusitanians and Vettones laid siege to the Blastophoenicians, a Phoenician settlement subject to Rome.
 Punicus was killed during this siege and was succeeded by Caesarus.

 Rome sent Mummius to fight Caesarus.
 Caesarus was initially defeated but, while fleeing, managed to turn the battle around, killing 9,000 Romans in the end.
 Mummius used his 5,000 remaining soldiers and attacked the Lusitanians by surprise, slaying a large number of them.

 The Lusitanians on the other side of the Tagus, led by Caucenus, invaded the Cunei, who were subject to Rome, and conquered Conistorgis.
 Some of the Lusitanians then raided North Africa, laying siege to Ocile.
 Mummius followed them into Africa and defeated the Lusitanian rebels and ended the siege of Ocile.
 With this victory, Mummius returned to Rome and was awarded a triumph.

 Mummius was succeeded by Marcus Atilius, who fought the Lusitanians and conquered their largest city, Oxthracae.
 This terrified the neighboring tribes (including the Vettones) into offering their surrender.